rgruesbeck/on-swipe/README.md

 # on-swipe
-Add a swipe event that returns direction and speed.
+Adds a swipe event that reports direction, velocity, distance, and duration of the swipe.

 ## tldr;
 ```js